CFMTech/slides-osxp21/slides.md

 ##### Context

-- You are a Python developer.
+- We are a Python developer.
-- Expectations: <!-- .element: class="fragment" data-fragment-index="1" -->
-   - Implement a resource critical function (primality check )<!-- .element: class="fragment" data-fragment-index="1" -->
+- Implement a resource critical function <!-- .element: class="fragment" data-fragment-index="1" -->
-   - Minimum memory consumption <!-- .element: class="fragment" data-fragment-index="2" -->
+   - Lower memory consumption <!-- .element: class="fragment" data-fragment-index="2" -->
-   - A call does not last more than a few milliseconds <!-- .element: class="fragment" data-fragment-index="3" -->
+   - Calls do not last more than a few tenth of a seconds <!-- .element: class="fragment" data-fragment-index="3" -->

 ---